dart-lang/sdk/runtime/vm/service/service.md

   // Currently used to notify of changes to the isolate debugging name
   // via setName.
   IsolateUpdate,

+  // Notification that an extension RPC was registered on an isolate.
+  ServiceExtensionAdded,

   // An isolate has paused at start, before executing code.
   PauseStart,